sur5r/pdfstitch/README.md

 ## License
 `pdfstitch` is free software under the GNU AGPL version 3.
 See `LICENSE` for details.

+## Dedication

+`pdfstitch` is dedicated to the memory of Janka Kuhfuß.

 ## Dependencies

 `pdfstitch` makes use of the following Perl modules: